17 Cub Cadet Starting Problems and Possible Fixes

 How do you tell if your Cub Cadet solenoid is faulty?

-With the ignition key in the “on” position, grab a wrench and lodge it between the two large terminal posts on your solenoid, ensuring it touches each post.
 These are the two posts where the thick red cables from the starter motor and the battery are bolted to the solenoid.
 You’ll know the solenoid is bad and needs replacement if the engine turns over and starts.

 Why does my lawnmower start up and then quit?